Clear House, Clear Mind

 "Just in case" no longer carried any water.
 That day would never happen, I knew.

-Though, living room throw pillows would make it.
-I could add new pillow covers to freshen up the look.
 Items not previously donated or sold were given a fresh once over with my new question in mind.

 "Merino wool turtleneck, do I want to pay to take you to Florida?"